Fraction Calculator

 Forgetting to reduce

-Leaving 6/8 as the final answer when 3/4 is simpler is technically correct but loses style points and obscures the underlying value.
+Leaving 6/8 as the final answer is technically correct but loses style points and hides the underlying value of 3/4.

-When dividing a/b ÷ c/d, flip the SECOND fraction (c/d → d/c), not the first.
+When dividing a/b ÷ c/d, flip the SECOND fraction (c/d → d/c) and multiply.
 Flipping both leaves the value unchanged.

 Built for students, teachers, engineers, machinists, and anyone who needs exact rational arithmetic in the browser.

-Every step uses exact BigInt arithmetic — no floating-point rounding anywhere in the result pipeline.
-See our methodology and editorial policy for the principles behind every calculator on the site.
+Every step uses exact BigInt arithmetic — no floating-point rounding anywhere in the pipeline.
+See our methodology and editorial policy.

 Frequently Asked Questions